AI

 • NDCG (are more relevant results ranked higher?)

 Don’t just measure final responses.
 A RAG system can give good answers despite bad retrieval if it gets lucky, or give bad answers despite perfect retrieval if generation fails.
-You need to know which component is breaking.
+You need to know which component is breaking and why.

 For generation quality, track faithfulness and answer relevance.
-Faithfulness: is the answer actually supported by retrieved documents?
-Answer relevance: does it actually address the question?
+Faithfulness: is the answer actually supported by the retrieved documents?
+Answer relevance: does it address the question being asked?

 Building for production from day one

 Delta processing for document updates.
 Don’t re-embed your entire document collection when one page changes.
-Build a system similar to git diff that only processes what changed.
+Build a system like git diff that only processes what changed.
 Saves compute, reduces latency, prevents version drift.

 Monitoring and alerting.
 Track retrieval latency, embedding generation time, and database query performance.
 Set alerts for sudden drops in precision or spikes in retrieval time.
-Production systems need observability to catch degradation before users complain.
+Production systems need observability to catch degradation before users notice.
+Too many teams rely on manual spot-checks and one-off experiments, which leads to slow iteration cycles and mysterious production failures.

 Fallback strategies for missing information.
 RAG systems break when asked about topics not in the knowledge base.
-Detect low-confidence retrievals and handle them explicitly rather than hallucinating.
+Detect low-confidence retrievals and handle them explicitly rather than letting the model hallucinate.

 Cost optimization matters at scale.
 Embedding models vary significantly in cost and latency.
-OpenAI’s models are expensive but high quality.
-Open source alternatives like E5 or BGE offer comparable performance at lower cost.
-Domain-specific models like voyage-finance can outperform general models for specialized content.
+OpenAI’s text-embedding-3 family remains widely used.
+Open source alternatives like BGE-M3 or E5-Mistral offer comparable performance at lower cost.
+Voyage AI’s v4 series now leads benchmarks, outperforming competitors by 8-14%.

-Vector database choice impacts both performance and cost.
-Pinecone handles billions of vectors with consistent sub-50ms latency but costs more.
-Weaviate gives you flexibility and hybrid search with open source options.
-Chroma works great for prototypes and smaller deployments.
-Benchmark performance with your actual data before committing.
+Vector database choice shapes both performance and cost.
+Pinecone handles billions of vectors with sub-50ms latency.
+Weaviate offers flexibility and hybrid search with both managed and open source options.
+Qdrant excels at complex filtering with strong multitenancy and is now SOC 2 Type II certified.
+Chroma works for prototypes and smaller deployments.
+Milvus 2.6 and Zilliz Cloud lead for enterprise scale, with tiered storage delivering 87% storage cost reduction by automatically moving data between hot, warm, and cold tiers.
+Benchmark with your actual data before committing to any of these.

 The teams that succeed with RAG aren’t the ones with the fanciest models.
-They’re the ones who treated retrieval as the hard problem it is.
+They’re the ones who treated retrieval as the genuinely hard problem it is, and built accordingly.

 About the Author